Qctsu/Mutant_Chronicles_FoundryVTT/CONTRIBUTING.md

 # How to contribute

-Thank you very much for having a look at the project best practices, if you have any question, please don't hesitate to contact us (KayhosRaven#1642 and eeyun#0890) on the [CONAN 2D20 Discord](https://discord.gg/hhbpSrtAu9) or on the GitLab repo support email [incoming+fvtt-modiphius-foundryvtt-conan2d20-19641366-issue-@incoming.gitlab.com](mailto:incoming+fvtt-modiphius-foundryvtt-conan2d20-19641366-issue-@incoming.gitlab.com).
+Thank you very much for having a look at the project best practices, if you have any question, please don't hesitate to contact us (KayhosRaven#1642 and eeyun#0890) on the [MUTANT 2D20 Discord](https://discord.gg/hhbpSrtAu9) or on the GitLab repo support email [incoming+fvtt-modiphius-foundryvtt-mc3e-19641366-issue-@incoming.gitlab.com](mailto:incoming+fvtt-modiphius-foundryvtt-mc3e-19641366-issue-@incoming.gitlab.com).

 ## Installing the repo

-Conan 2D20 is under active development, with rapid and dramatic changes.
+Mutant 2D20 is under active development, with rapid and dramatic changes.
 It currently depends on unmerged changes to Nick East's [Foundry Project Creator Types](https://gitlab.com/foundry-projects/foundry-pc/foundry-pc-typesTo) so we're consuming a fork (We're on the bleeding edge here apparently!).

-To install the Conan 2D20 system for development on Foundry Virtual Tabletop:
+To install the Mutant 2D20 system for development on Foundry Virtual Tabletop:

 1. Clone the repository `git clone https://github.com/Qctsu/Mutant_Chronicles_FoundryVTT`
 1. Copy foundryconfig.example.json to foundryconfig.json and update the data-path to root of your foundry server's Data directory.